-14. COMMITMENTS: (Continued)
+13. COMMITMENTS: (Continued)

-Building Lease - 3825 18th Street (Taft Building):
+Building Lease - 3825 18th Street (Charter School Incubator Initiative): (Continued)

-The Latin American Montessori Bilingual Public Charter School entered into a sub-sublease rental agreement on May 1, 2013, with the Charter School Incubator Initiative (the subleassee) for the rental of a school facility located at 3825 18th Street, NE, in Washington, DC.
-The rental lease is effective for a fifteen-year period commencing on July 1, 2013, and expiring on June 30, 2028.
-The School has the right to cancel this agreement any time after June 30, 2018, provided that a one-year notification is given.
 As a requirement of this lease, a total rental security deposit of \$5,000 was to be made.
 This lease calls for quarterly lease payments of \$163,125 based on a total "Full Service Market Yearly Usage Fee" of \$652,500 for the entirety of the lease.
 This fee has been calculated using a full service market rate of \$29 per square foot.
 The annual usage fee is full service and includes all utilities (gas, water, electricity, and trash removal), building engineering, janitorial, maintenance and repairs, security monitoring and property management.
 As a provision of this lease, the Latin American Montessori Bilingual Public Charter School has provided the Charter School Incubator Initiative a first priority lien on, and security interest in any and all revenues, grants, awards and other payments, which fund in whole or in part, any of the operating costs of the subleased premises.

 In addition to the sublease agreement, the Charter School Incubator Initiative (grantor) has provided a grant to the Latin American Montessori Bilingual Public Charter School to supplement the annual required usage fee.
-The grantor offers "Full Service Below Market Usage Fees" calculated as the number of students enrolled on each census date (October) multiplied by the per pupil facilities allowance provided by the District of Columbia Government (currently \$3,072 per student).
+The grantor offers "Full Service Below Market Usage Fees" calculated as the number of students enrolled on each census date (October) multiplied by the per pupil facilities allowance provided by the District of Columbia Government (currently \$3,124 per student).
 The Charter School Incubator Initiative will provide a grant for the term of the sub-sublease (15 years) on an annual basis as the difference between the Full Service Market Usage Fee and the Full Service Below Market Usage Fee.
+Rent expense on this lease for the year ended June 30, 2016, was \$634,172, which consisted of required lease payments of \$652,500 and a rent subsidy of \$18,328.
 Rent expense on this lease for the year ended June 30, 2015, was \$439,296, which consisted of required lease payments of \$652,500 and a rent subsidy of \$213,204.
-Rent expense on this lease for the year ended June 30, 2014, was \$369,000, which consisted of required lease payments of \$652,500 and a rent subsidy of \$283,500.